Feature #2421

 Working on the documentation now.
 I will update the reference manual.
 We may think of a general introduction to multiprocessing in ctools/cscripts to put upstream somewhere.

-#21 Updated by Tibaldo Luigi almost 6 years ago
+#21 Updated by Tibaldo Luigi over 6 years ago

 • % Done changed from 80 to 90